In this article we cut through all the noise and break down the 4 crucial things to consider and compare when buying a new scooter deck.

-Scooter Decks vary in length from about 19” to 24” long.
+Length is possibly the most important thing to consider when purchasing a Scooter Deck and Scooter Decks can vary in length from about 19” to 24” long.

-It is common for park riders focused on aerial tricks to use a shorter deck allowing them to manipulate the deck and dictate its direction easier and faster.
+It is common for park riders focused on air tricks to use a shorter scooter deck allowing them to manipulate the deck and dictate its direction easier and faster.

 Street riders are usually a bit older which can often mean they are taller.

 Street riders tend to ride with a “less is more” approach to tricks meaning they can have the benefit of a more comfortable longer deck as they do not rely on the technical benefits offered from a short deck.

 Street riders often require the leverage given from a longer scooter deck to hop onto the high ledges and rails you see in street/city environments.

 Use the length information on specific product listings at Syndicate to compare to your current Deck and as a suggestion we would advise not to change lengths by more than 1” to 1.5” at a time.

 Overall, the most popular Scooter Deck length in the history of Syndicate is 23” long with 22” long coming close behind.